runner1010/LRA-Haptic-Smoke-Test/src/README.md

 Duration: 30s

 **** Notes ****
-- Pattern 47 is not in the LRA library and may be weak ad its not optimized for to match their resonant behavior...
+- Chat GPT Pattern 47 is not in the LRA library and may be weak ad its not optimized for to match their resonant behavior...
 - ChatGPT recomends "Match the feel of 47 on LRA --> Try effect 14, 25–28 from Library 6 — they approximate buzz patterns in the ERM libraries"
+- This inference is because TI only lists IDs 1-30 for library 6, even though they state that all 123 waveforms are supported.

 //////////////////////////////////////////////////////////////////////////////////////////